Mona Hatoum: Biography

-Mona Hatoum was born in 1952 in Beirut, Lebanon, to Palestinian parents.
+Mona Hatoum was born in 1952 in Beirut, Lebanon, to Palestinian parents from Haifa.
 Although born in Lebanon, Hatoum was ineligible for a Lebanese identity card and does not identify as Lebanese.
 As she grew up, her family did not support her desire to pursue art.
 She continued to draw throughout her childhood, though, illustrating her work from poetry and science classes.

 Hatoum studied graphic design at Beirut University College in Lebanon for two years and then began working at an advertising agency.
 Hatoum was displeased with the advertising work she produced.
 During a visit to London in 1975, the Lebanese Civil War broke out and Hatoum was forced into exile.

 She stayed in London, training at both the Byam Shaw School of Art and the Slade School of Fine Art (University College, London) between the years 1975 and 1981.
 In the years since, "she has traveled extensively and developed a dynamic art practice that explores human struggles related to political conflict, global inequity, and being an outsider."